simicity/web103_finalproject/README.md

 ### Dash Board

-Users can create or access fridges from this page.
+✅Users can create or access fridges from this page.

 [gif goes here]